Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing

 True love can blossom if both people stay true to each other and support each other through good times and bad times.
 Kimi Wa Boku Da lyrically is about another love that developed first as a minus because the girl did not know that the guy was so shy.
 They quarreled a lot and resolved their differences eventually.
 She likes how he smiles without change even if he looks worried at any time.
 This is a love that has stood the test of time.
 Overall, Selfish is a very solid solo album by one of the finest celebrities in the history of J POP!

-We are almost past the 5th anniversary of the release of Selfish and the question on the minds of some fans may be how has the album aged if at all?
+We are now well past the 5th anniversary of the release of Selfish and the question on the minds of some fans may be how has the album aged if at all?
 Five years is not that long of a time for any album but Selfish represents the first time in the career of Atsuko Maeda that she had the freedom and flexibility to do music outside of AKB48 and there are some darn good songs on here.
 Though I do sometimes find myself wanting to skip over the first track "Selfish" not just to get to song #2 but also Selfish has become somewhat too mainstream and the song is not one of the best to listen to at times.

 © 2019 Ara Vahanian